Other Classroom Issues

 Disruptive Classroom Behavior

-Instructors have a responsibility to maintain an effective learning situation in their classrooms and to deal promptly with any disruptions that interfere with the learning situation.
+Instructors have a responsibility to maintain an effective learning situation in their classrooms and to deal promptly with any disruptions that interfere with the learning environment.
 When a disruptive incident occurs that cannot effectively be handled by other means, the instructor may direct the student(s) involved to leave the room for the remainder of the class session.

 The University Police must be called immediately at (914) 251-6911 in cases where: